pymc-devs/pytensor/doc/extending/creating_a_c_op.rst

 *       It must return an int.
 The value of that int indicates whether the `Op` could perform its task or not.
-A value of 0 indicates success while any non-zero value will interrupt the execution of the Pytensor function.
+A value of 0 indicates success while any non-zero value will interrupt the execution of the PyTensor function.
 When returning non-zero the function must set a python exception indicating the details of the problem.